| |

 represents "an epochal change in human destiny" and "probably the greatest

+benefit to humanity that's ever been thought of."
 How so?
 Invulnerable to government manipulation and subject to the kinds

 of market forces only a worldwide, 24/7, open-ended network can bring to